Dayton Dragons Daily Playoff Race Update

 Dayton Dragons News Release

-The Dragons are in first place in the Second Half playoff race in the Midwest League East Division, four and one-half games ahead of second place West Michigan.
-Third place Great Lakes is five games behind the Dragons.
-There are 13 games to play (seven at Day Air Ballpark).
+The Dragons are in first place in the Second Half playoff race in the Midwest League East Division, five and one-half games ahead of second place West Michigan.
+Third place Great Lakes is six games behind the Dragons.
+There are 12 games to play (six at Day Air Ballpark).

+The Dragons will reach the playoffs if they finish first in the Second Half race.
+With 12 games to play, the Dragons "magic number" to clinch a playoff berth is seven.
+That means:

+any combination of Dayton wins and West Michigan losses totaling seven would eliminate West Michigan. any combination of Dayton wins and Great Lakes losses totaling seven would eliminate Great Lakes.

 Standings updates here: https://www.milb.com/dayton/standings/